 The engineering session does NOT include a campus tour, so we encourage you to register for an information session and campus tour at the UK Visitor Center.
 You may register by calling (859) 257-3595 or by clicking here.

 UK Campus Tour

-Women in Engineering Summer Workshops allow high school females (rising sophomores, juniors, and seniors) to explore their possible engineering interest.
-Participants in the workshops will explore the world of engineering with UK faculty members and students through discussions and hands-on experiments in a collegiate environment.
-The goal of the WIE Summer Workshops are to provide young women with knowledge and support for their decision to pursue engineering as a course of study in college.
+University of Kentucky’s Women in Engineering Summer Workshop Series (June) is for high school women (rising sophomore, juniors and seniors and recent high school graduates) who are considering engineering as a possible major and career.
+Participants in the workshops will explore the world of engineering with UK faculty members and students through hands-on experiments in a collegiate environment.
+The goal of the WIE Summer Workshop Series is to provide young women with knowledge and support for their decision to pursue engineering as a course of study in college.

 Workshops are available in each of our 9 disciplines: